-Sansevieria sayuri plants are very adaptable plants.
-They can survive a range of lighting levels, from full shade to full sun.
-For best growth results, however, place your plant in a spot that receives moderate to bright sunlight.
-Too much direct sunlight can be damaging for your plant.
+Sansevieria sayuri can survive in a range of light levels, from full shade to full sun.
+For best growth results, however, place it in a spot that receives moderate to bright sunlight.
+Too much direct sunlight can harm your plant.

 These Snake Plants grow well in a range of sun exposure and lighting levels.
 W

 Whether your Sansevieria sayuri is grown as a houseplant by a brightly lit window or outdoors in a shaded spot under a tree, it will be just fine.

 There really is no spot you could place this plant that it would not be able to adapt to!

 Sansevieria Metallicas can be grown in conditions from full sun exposure to low-lit indoor areas.
 They are very forgiving and extremely adaptable.
 However, they do have a preferred location.

 Ideally, you should place your Metallica Snake Plant in a spot that receives moderate to bright, natural light.
 An excessive amount of exposure to direct sunlight can be harmful to your Snake Plant.

 Sansevieria sayuri prefers it if you leave the soil to dry out before you water it again.
 Typically, water once every ten days.
 In winter, water your plant once a month.
 Too much water will result in root rot.

 This Snake Plant requires little to no water.
 Sansevieria Metallicas are incredibly drought-tolerant plants.
 They can survive days without water.
 In fact, they would rather go without water for a few days than be given too much water.